oceanprotocol/docs/content/concepts/terminology.md

 ## Ocean Network

-Any EVM-compatible network where all<super>\*</super> the Ocean Protocol smart contracts ([keeper contracts](https://github.com/oceanprotocol/keeper-contracts)) are deployed.
+Any EVM-compatible network where all[^1] the Ocean Protocol smart contracts ([keeper contracts](https://github.com/oceanprotocol/keeper-contracts)) are deployed.
 There can be many Ocean networks.
 Examples include the [testnets](/concepts/testnets/) and [the Ocean Production Network](/concepts/production-network/).

 Note: Some old documentation refers to "the Ocean Network" or "the Ocean Protocol Network."
 You will have to guess which network was meant, based on the context.

-\* The "Dispenser" smart contract should only be deployed to testnets.

 ## Asset or Data Asset